pohly/syncevolution/README.rst

-  These sets of properties are addressed via the main config name (a sync config name with or without an explicit context, or just the context name) and optionally the source name (if the properties are for a specific source).
+  These sets of properties are addressed via the main config name (a sync config name with or without an explicit context, or just the context name) and optionally the datastore name (if the properties are for a specific datastore).

-  Sync properties are set for sync configs, independently of a particular source.
-Properties that cannot be set without naming a source are source properties.
-This includes the intersection of properties that belong both to a source and a sync config.
+  Sync properties are set for sync configs, independently of a particular datastore.
+Properties that cannot be set without naming a datastore are datastore properties.
+This includes the intersection of properties that belong both to a datastore and a sync config.

-  The property names were chosen so that they are unique, i.e., no sync property has the same name as a source property.
-For historic reasons, internally these properties are treated as two different sets and there are two different command line options to query the list of sync resp. source properties.
+  The property names were chosen so that they are unique, i.e., no sync property has the same name as a datastore property.
+For historic reasons, internally these properties are treated as two different sets and there are two different command line options to query the list of sync resp. datastore properties.

   Some configuration properties are shared between configurations automatically.
 This sharing is hard-coded and cannot be configured.